apache/cloudstack-documentation/source/adminguide/backup_and_recovery.rst

 - **listBackupSchedule**: returns backup schedule of an Instance if defined.
 - **deleteBackupSchedule**: deletes backup schedule of an Instance.
 - **createBackup**: creates an adhoc backup for an Instance.
-- **deleteVMBackup**: deletes an Instance backup (not support for per restore point for Veeam).
+- **deleteBackup**: deletes an Instance backup (not support for per restore point for Veeam).
 - **listBackups**: lists backups.
 - **restoreBackup**: restore a previous Instance backup in-place of a stopped or destroyed Instance.
-- **restoreVolumeFromBackup**: restore and attach a backed-up volume (of an Instance backup) to a specified Instance.
+- **restoreVolumeFromBackupAndAttachToVM**: restore and attach a backed-up volume (of an Instance backup) to a specified Instance.

 .. |B&R-assignOffering.png| image:: /_static/images/B&R-assignOffering.png